kvarak/dnd/docs/_Classes/ranger.md

     Choose a type of favored enemy: beasts, fey, humanoids, monstrosities or undead.
 You gain a +2 bonus to damage with weapon attacks against creatures of the chosen type.

-    Additionally, you have advantage on Wisdom (Survival) checks to track your favored enemies, as well as on Intelligence checks to recall information about them.
+    Additionally, you have advantage on checks to track your favored enemies, as well as on Intelligence checks to recall information about them.

     When you gain this feature, you also learn one language of your choice, typically one spoken by your favored enemy or creatures associated with it.
 However, you are free to pick any language you wish to learn.